Constitution of the AnarCom Network

 National Secretary (NS):

-The members will elect a National Secretary who is responsible for membership enquiries and organising the National Conference.
-The National Secretary can delegate tasks to other members.
+The members will select a National Secretary who is responsible for membership enquiries and replying to other contacts and maintaining relations outside the organisation.
+The National Secretary can delegate tasks to other members as needed.

 4: Complaints and disciplinary: